Leidos (NYSE:LDOS) Updates FY 2022 Earnings Guidance

-Leidos (NYSE:LDOS – Get Rating) last released its quarterly earnings data on Tuesday, November 1st.
-The aerospace company reported $1.59 earnings per share for the quarter, topping analysts’ consensus estimates of $1.56 by $0.03.
-The business had revenue of $3.61 billion for the quarter, compared to analysts’ expectations of $3.54 billion.
+Leidos (NYSE:LDOS – Get Rating) last announced its earnings results on Tuesday, November 1st.
+The aerospace company reported $1.59 earnings per share for the quarter, beating the consensus estimate of $1.56 by $0.03.
+The business had revenue of $3.61 billion during the quarter, compared to the consensus estimate of $3.54 billion.
 Leidos had a net margin of 4.81% and a return on equity of 21.30%.
-As a group, analysts forecast that Leidos will post 6.33 earnings per share for the current year.
+As a group, analysts anticipate that Leidos will post 6.36 earnings per share for the current fiscal year.

 Leidos Announces Dividend